JeremyVsquared/ISLR/ISLR/08 Tree-Based Methods.md

 ## Random Forests

 _Random forests_ provide an improvement over bagged trees by way of a small tweak that _decorrelates_ the trees.
 As in bagging, we build a number of decision trees on bootstrapped training samples.
 But when building these decision trees, each time a split in a tree is considered, _a random sample of $m$ predictors_ is chosen as split candidates from the full set of $p$ predictors.
 The split is allowed to use only one of those $m$ predictors.
-A fresh sample of $m$ predictors is taken at each split and typically we choose $m \approx \sqrt{p}$ - that is, the number of predictors considered at each split is approximately equal to the square root of the total number of predicotrs.
-More specifically, random forests _decorrelates_ the trees because, on average, $(p * m)/p$ of the splits will not even consider a given strong predictor.
+A fresh sample of $m$ predictors is taken at each split and typically we choose $m \approx \sqrt{p}$ - that is, the number of predictors considered at each split is approximately equal to the square root of the total number of predictors.
+More specifically, random forests _decorrelate_ the trees because, on average, $(p * m)/p$ of the splits will not even consider a given strong predictor.

 Using a small value of $m$ in building a random forest will typically be helpful when we have a large number of correlated predictors.